 16.1 Customer, its subsidiaries, affiliates and customers retain all rights pertaining to all data, personal data or other information that Customer, or another party on Customer’s behalf, provides to Supermetrics for the purpose of providing the Service (“Customer Data”).
-Where permitted by Data Protection Laws, Supermetrics may process Customer Data: (i) for its internal uses, including to build or improve the quality of its services (in aggregated or de-identified form); (ii) to detect Security Incidents; (iii) to protect against fraudulent or illegal activity and (iv) to create industry level public statistics for benchmarking purposes (in aggregated or de-identified form).
-In no event does the aggregated data include any personally identifiable information.
+Where permitted by Data Protection Laws, Supermetrics may process Customer Data or other data derived from the operation of the Service: (i) to build or improve the quality of its services (data shall be in aggregated and anonymous form); (ii) to detect security incidents; (iii) to protect against fraudulent or illegal activity and (iv) to create public statistics, for example, to enable Customers to benchmark their performance against industry level statistics (data shall be in aggregated and anonymous form).
+In no event does the aggregated data include any personally identifiable information or company level data.

 17. Disclaimer of Warranties